SenseNet/sncom-resources/_posts/2017-10-11-CI-Tools-We-Use.md

 redirect_to: https://www.sensenet.com/blog/2017-10-11-CI-Tools-We-Use
 ---

 CI means you have to merge small changes continuously instead of working with large diffs at the end of the development cycle.
-If you want to be sure that your merge won't be causing any trouble there are several tasks to do - like creating a sandbox, building and testing on multiple environments, comparing code coverage results, etc...
-That's a soul grinding work for a developer - and should be automatized.

 ---